 The personal exemption phaseout reduces exemptions by 2% for each $2,500 (or portion thereof) by which a taxpayer’s AGI exceeds the applicable threshold (2% for each $1,250 for married taxpayers filing separately).

 The itemized deduction limitation reduces otherwise allowable deductions by 3% of the amount by which a taxpayer’s AGI exceeds the applicable threshold (not to exceed 80% of otherwise allowable deductions).
 It doesn’t apply, however, to deductions for medical expenses, investment interest, or casualty, theft or wagering losses.

 If your AGI is close to the threshold, AGI-reduction strategies (such as making retirement plan and HSA contributions) may allow you to stay under it.
 If that’s not possible, consider the reduced tax benefit of the affected deductions before implementing strategies to accelerate or defer deductible expenses.

 In addition to income tax, you must pay Social Security and Medicare taxes on earned income, such as salary and bonuses.
-The 12.4% Social Security tax applies to earned income up to the Social Security wage base of $127,200 for 2017 (up from $118,500 for 2016).
+The 12.4% Social Security tax applies to earned income up to the Social Security wage base of $118,500 for 2016 (unchanged from 2015).
 All earned income is subject to the 2.9% Medicare tax.
 Both taxes are split equally between the employee and the employer.